 - Rotting fish/bird/pork

-Pre-made chicken feed is fine if fresh food sources are not available or too expensive.
+Pre-made chicken feed, fish feed or brewery waste is fine if fresh food sources are not available or too expensive.

 The next question people are usually concerned about is: